wrench-project/wrench/SERVERLESS.md

 the `CloudComputeService`) because it doesn't support any job submission.
 Most of its methods are private, and called via the `FunctionManager` service (see next section).
 Its constructor should specify:
-  - a set of compute hosts each with a disk attached to it (for now, all homogeneous)
+  - A set of compute hosts each with a disk attached to it (for now, all homogeneous)
-  - "# slots" per compute host that defines the maximum number of concurrent function invocations (may be more sophisticated in the future)
+  - A "number of slots" per compute host that defines the maximum number of concurrent function invocations (may be more sophisticated in the future)
   - Time limit for function invocations
   - Size of local storage for each invocation on a compute host (AWS's default is 512MB)
   - A storage service at each compute host that will hold all images and provide local storage to running containers (the two compete with each other, with priority given to running containers)